enricllagostera/ponte/process/devlog/09_revisiting_and_failures.md

 title: "Revisiting the app's technical infrastructure (and failing)"
 ---

+# 09 Revisiting the app's technical infrastructure (and failing)

 Now that I'm moving to working on the GUI functionality, I want to make sure that the app stack will be maintainable and usable.

 Right now, everything is implemented in one place, just for testing out.
 As I refactor to better organzie things, I'm thinking of working two changes with an eye to a longer term dev workflow: creating a basic plugin system for functionality and changing the codebase to Typescript.